rezaduty/physicalsec.github.io/_posts/2020-01-11-HackTheBox-bitlab.md

 # Summary

-It was easy box worth 20 points
+It was Medium box worth 30 points
 IP : `10.10.10.114`
 Easy user we got it after low enumeration we got it from web interface GitLab running on it and root part was so funny with reverse engineering